 You don’t have to be blind when building new software features, especially since so much dev time and money goes into every stage of release.
-What can we do to make sure the features we release are consistent with what our customers want?
+Customer journey mapping can make sure the features you release are consistent with what your customers want.

 What Is A Customer Journey Map?